sureshanandhu/ts-angular/README.md

 # ts-angular
-Angular 6 , Typescript & Webpack.
-Working example of Login, User registration, layout with header & footer, user CRUD forms using the public api https://reqres.in/
+A simple angular 6 app with Typescript & Webpack.
+REST API's from https://reqres.in/ has been used for Login, Registration & User list.